 3. Does your model improve over time?

-Even if a model is uniquely determined from your historical data it is a static snapshot of where your company was, not where it is going.
-Often, what constitutes a good answer will change in time as your product offerings change, your client base evolves, and the macro-economic landscape shifts.
+Even if a model is uniquely determined by your historical data it is a static snapshot of where your company was, not where it is going.
+Often, what constitutes a good answer will change in time, as your product offerings change, your client base evolves, and the macro-economic landscape shifts.
 The result of today’s answers should be incorporated into an evolving model.
 AnswerIQ’s approach is to learn from your historical data and then continue to learn as new data rolls in.
-That way you always have an up-to-date model prediction the things you care about.
+That way you always have an up-to-date model predicting the things you care about.